Centre for Film Studies

 Centre for Film Studies Primary Objectives

 - to promote disciplinary and interdisciplinary research and teaching in the disciplines of Film and Screen Studies with particular reference to Africa, Asia and the Near and Middle East.
-While, geographically, we focus on regions outside the dominate European and Hollywood hegemonies, we also acknowledge the transnational nature of Film and Screen industries and the transcultural nature of visual aesthetics;
+While, geographically, we focus on regions outside the dominant European and Hollywood hegemonies, we also acknowledge the transnational nature of Film and Screen industries and the transcultural nature of visual aesthetics;

 - through links with industry to bridge the gap between the academic and practice;